Ops226/kx-packet-inspector/docs/system-architecture.md

 ## Implications for Reverse Engineering

-*   **Schema is King:** The authoritative source for a packet's structure is its schema.
-By locating the schema for a given opcode, we can definitively determine its layout.
+*   **Dispatch Chain is Key:** The authoritative source for a packet's structure begins by identifying its *actual* primary handler through the `Gs2c_SrvMsgDispatcher` and `MsgConn` dispatch table.
+From there, the schema (if used) can be definitively determined.
 *   **Handler Logic Provides Semantics:** The handler function for a given opcode reveals how the parsed data is used, providing the semantic meaning of the packet's fields.
 *   **System is Data-Driven:** The use of a schema-driven approach means that new messages can be added or existing ones changed without requiring significant code changes to the core dispatch logic.